emowise/coco_explorer/README.md

 5. I was working this weekend from 10 am to 4 pm (Monday 8 am to 5 pm) for urgent task from Huawei which is my current company.
 That is why I could not spend so much time for the task.
 End of the monday was the last day of this task to finish.
-Because of reasons I mentioned, I did not have time for writing task, and did not any time for refactor project(moving classes, methods).
+Because of reasons I mentioned, I did not have time for writing test, and did not any time for refactor project(moving classes, methods).

 6. For some images , canvas draws perfectly.
 But there are some bugs for creating canvas paint.
 Some images scale is not correct.
 I use same scale for all images by getting real size of the image from http.
 But the points come from http could be incorrect (Its a possibility).
 The bugs on some canvas images could be solved in short time.
 The solution is to check scale again and to test it.

 7. I do not have Mac.
-I tried to change target iOS 14.0 or greater but i can be wrong.
+I tried to change target iOS 14.0 or greater but it can be wrong.